tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 path1: /testingdocs.html
 ---

 The previous two sections talked about testing from the perspective of the tech writer merely running through the steps.
 However, remember that you, the tech writer, are not the user.
-Almost all documentation builds on assumptions that may or may not be shared with your audience.
+Almost all documentation builds on assumptions (about capabilities, setup, previous knowledge) that may or may not be shared with your audience.
 While [testing your documentation](testingdocs_test_your_instructions.html), recognize that what may seem clear to you may be confusing to your users.
-Learn to identify these assumptions that can interfere with your audience's ability to follow the instructions in your docs.
+Learn to identify assumptions that can interfere with your audience's ability to follow the instructions in your documentation.

 {% if site.format == "web" %}
 * TOC